jdeng7/cvs/README.md

-# cvs This is a convinient stop online.
+# cvs This is a convinient hub online.

+Resources here follow MIT copy right policy.